Qantas stays loyal to its frequent flyer 'cash cow'

 BEYOND MILES FOR FLIGHTS

-American Airlines was the first carrier to start a frequent flyer program in 1981, offering a straight flights-for-miles deal to gain an edge in the highly competitive U.S. market.
+American Airlines was the first carrier to start a frequent flyer programme in 1981, offering a straight flights-for-miles deal to gain an edge in the highly competitive U.S. market.

-As they were adopted across the industry, including by alliances such as Oneworld, Star Alliance and Skyteam, airlines began monetizing the programs by selling miles to hotels, credit card companies and retailers.
+As they were adopted across the industry, including by alliances such as Oneworld, Star Alliance and Skyteam, airlines began monetizing the programmes by selling miles to hotels, credit card companies and retailers.

-That effectively gives them a license to print money as they determine the value of the points.
-Companies pay to acquire them because they calculate customers will favor the points-earning option when choosing between products or services, gaining them loyalty also.
+That effectively gives them a licence to print money as they determine the value of the points.
+Companies pay to acquire them because they calculate customers will favour the points-earning option when choosing between products or services, gaining them loyalty also.
 The airline gains working capital as the points are generally not redeemed for a good 18 months.

 Qantas, which counts the country's leading grocer Woolworths Ltd (WOW.AX) as a key partner, posted an 8 percent rise in billing last year as it added 14 new partners.
 Others include Westpac Banking Corp (WBC.AX), InterContinental Hotels Group (IHG.L) and Avis Budget Group Inc (CAR.O).

-While some carriers such as Cathay Pacific Airways Ltd (0293.HK), which charges for entry, like to keep their programs exclusive, Qantas is extending its loyalty business.
+While some carriers such as Cathay Pacific Airways Ltd (0293.HK), which charges for entry, like to keep their programmes exclusive, Qantas is extending its loyalty business.

 Like other airlines, Qantas also benefits in the old-fashioned way, using point scorers to fill seats and to persuade passengers to stay loyal.
 Helping out the carriers is points "inflation" - it now costs far more points to get a free flight than it did a decade ago.